dsalaj/GoogleSpeechCommandsRNN/README.md

-# Speech Commands Example
+# Speech Commands Dataset

 This is a basic speech recognition example using recurrent neural networks.
 For more information, see the tutorial at https://www.tensorflow.org/tutorials/sequences/audio_recognition.

 # Spiking model LSNN

-Based on the recurrent Long short-term Spiking Neural Network model from the paper:
+This model implements the recurrent Long short-term Spiking Neural Network (LSNN) and reproduces the Google Speech Commands results from the paper:

 > Salaj, D., Subramoney, A., Kraisnikovic, C., Bellec, G., Legenstein, R. and Maass, W., 2020.
 > [*Spike-frequency adaptation provides a long short-term memory to networks of spiking neurons*. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.05.11.081513v1.abstract).